jenssegers/quotebot/README.md

 - `/quote` with a request url of `https://your-domain.com/api/quotes/add`
 - `/randomquote` with a request url of `https://your-domain.com/api/quotes/random`

-In the permissions feature, copy the 'Bot User OAuth Access Token' value and use that as `SLACK_TOKEN` in your `.env`.
+In the permissions feature, add the `users.profile:read` permission.
+Then install the Slack app into your workspace and copy the 'Bot User OAuth Access Token' value and use that as `SLACK_TOKEN` in your `.env`.

 ### Run a MySQL server